 Our Communty Partners

 We work with local organizations in our regional hub cities that increase access to fresh fruit and vegetables and encourage urban youth entrepreneurial activity.
+These organizations share our goals of supporting healthy and happy communities, improving food access, and promoting environmental stewardship.
 Current projects include:

 - ShapeUp San Francisco

 - San Francisco Department of Children Youth & Families

 - The Pennsylvania Association for Sustainable Agriculture (PASA)

 - Slow Food San Francisco (Childhood Obesity Bay Area annual conference)

 - Grower’s Collaborative

 - Hanson Bridgett

 - Live Healthy America

 - The Bay Club